We use essential storage and privacy-friendly analytics to keep Transkripe reliable.

 Next, choose the right transcription path.

-Transkripe can help at this stage because it works with YouTube URLs and can load public transcript data when available.
+Transkripe can help at this stage because it works with YouTube URLs and the free YouTube transcript generator can load public transcript data when available.
 That matters because YouTube caption transcript extraction can be done without AI credits, which is useful when you want to save those credits for actual AI work.

 After you get the transcript, do a quick cleanup pass: